 - Don't think of this as a 1:1 relationship - a single outcome can contribute to multiple stakeholders.

 - Don't be afraid to think broadly - it's likely you won't have specific goals that are aimed at friends and family for example, but by thinking laterally you'll probably find that some of the things you're working on will help your friends and family indirectly at least.

 Let's be realistic - the majority of your goals will likely be contributing to either your shareholders, customers, or employees.
 At least that's true for most commercial businesses.

 And that's perfectly ok.
 Have a look at how your own strategy maps against the stakeholders you've said you consider important.
 Does the breakdown look about right?
 This is how it looked for us here at Cascade:

-I would summarize our stakeholder alignment as follows:
+So if I summarize Cascade’s stakeholder alignment as our mini-case study:

 - We're predictably highly focused on shareholders, customers, and employees.

 - We have more goals contributing directly to customers than shareholders - which makes sense as we are arguably more product-focused than sales-focused as an organization.